mariam-gogia/AzureWebAppSQL/README.md

 Request Body:
 {
-       “taskName” : “<the task name>”,
+       “taskName” : “the task name”,
-       “isCompleted”: <true or false>,
+       “isCompleted”: true or false,
-       “dueDate”: <the date the task is due in ISO 8601 format>” }
+       “dueDate”: the date the task is due in ISO 8601 format” }

 Responses: